 With two outs, James Loney golfed a single up the middle and was replaced by pinch-runner Sean Rodriguez.
-Desmond Jennings’ hard grounder to short hopped past Brad Miller, and then Joyce’s fly to right-center dropped in front of the diving James Jones to score Rodriguez.
+Desmond Jennings’ hard grounder to short hopped past Brad Miller, and then Joyce’s fly to right-center dropped in front of James Jones to score Rodriguez.

 Robinson Cano had a double, single and an RBI for Seattle.